LeaFrock/LeaFrock/README.md

 * :star2: **C# Star**.

-* :school: Senior Backend Engineer of .NET, working on *Shanghai* of **China**.
+* :school: Senior Backend Engineer of .NET, working at *Shanghai* of **China**.

-* :muscle: Have experience in multiple technology areas, such as game-backend, web-crawler, web-backend...etc.
+* :muscle: Have experience in multiple technology areas, such as game backend, web crawler, web backend...etc.

-* 💬 Any questions or collaborations about open-source codes based on C# are welcomed.
+* 💬 Any questions or collaborations based on .NET/C# are welcomed.

 ## 😄 Have fun!